chef/chef-web-docs/chef_master/source/resource_examples.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/resource_examples.rst>`__

 This reference contains code examples for many of the core resources that are built in to the chef-client, sorted by resource.
-This topic is a subset of the topic that contains a `complete description of all resources <https://docs.chef.io/chef/resources.html>`_, including actions, properties, and providers (in addition to these examples).
+This topic is a subset of the topic that contains a :doc:`complete description of all resources </resources>`, including actions, properties, and providers (in addition to these examples).

 Common Examples
 =====================================================